 If a submission is “Open” it is a second or third submission

 - The “Owner” of the ticket is the tutor who responded previously:

 As with a first submission, you can preview the resubmission by clicking the eye icon to determine if you have time on your shift to respond to the student.

 When previewing a second or third submission you will see the student's reply at the top of the preview pop-up:

 On the ticket page for a second or third submission you will see a red band telling you the previous tutor who responded to the submission - the tutor will be identified by name: "This question is claimed by: Tutor X"

-Double check that you are the only one viewing the ticket page
+Check that you are the only one viewing the ticket page (see "Collision avoidance")

 If you are the only tutor on the ticket page, respond to the student's submissions.
 Files are arranged from oldest, at the top, to newest, at the bottom: